jroivas/sic/sic.md

 Slightly Improved C is a programming language that borrows a lot from C, but is not afraid to introduce breaking changes in order to improve it.

+**REMARK** Most of the features described here are only planned, and **NOT** implemented.
+For now the focus has been implementing more or less standard C compiler.

 # Limit undefined behavior

 One of C's optimization strategies is "undefined behavior"